jodator/handbook/subsystems/storage/data-directory.md

 ## Concepts

-\<entity relationships image>

 ### Data Directory Account

-The
+The _data directory account_ is a module account for holding funds in the data directory, and it has an account id denoted by `DATA_DIRECTORY_ACCOUNT_ID`.

 ### Data Object

 A _data object_ represents a single static data asset, like an image or video media, and it is defined by the following information

-* **Id:** A unique immutable non-negative integer identifying an individual data object, is automatically assigned by the blockchain upon creation.
+* `id`: A unique immutable non-negative integer identifying an individual data object, is automatically assigned by the blockchain upon creation.
-* **Accepted:** Whether the object has been verified as correctly uploaded to an initial storage providers.
+* `accepted`: Whether the object has been verified as correctly uploaded to an initial storage providers.
 The storage provider making such a confirmation for a given object is referred to as the _liasion_ for the object.
-* **Deletion Prize:** An amount of funds locked up as a state bloat bond for the object.
+* `deletion_prize`: An amount of funds locked up as a state bloat bond for the object.
-* **Size:** The claimed size of the object, as stupulated during creation by the owner, and implicitly understood to be verified by the liasion.
+* `size`: The claimed size of the object, as stipulated during creation by the owner, and implicitly understood to be verified by the liasion.
-* **Hash:** The IPFS CID of the object, specifically SS58 format of Multihash with blake3 hashing algorithm.
+* `hash`: The IPFS CID of the object, specifically SS58 format of Multihash with blake3 hashing algorithm.

 ### Bag Id

 A _Bag Id_ is a value which can identify a specific bag, see section on [#bag](data-directory.md#bag "mention") for further elaboration, and it takes one of the following varieties

-* **Static:** A _static bag id_ identifies one of the built in bags in the system, and it comes in one of the following subvarieties
+* `static`: a _static bag id_ identifies one of the built in bags in the system, and it comes in one of the following subvarieties
-  * **Council:** identifies the bag reserved for the council to manage through its proposal system.
+  * `council`: identifies the bag reserved for the council to manage through its proposal system.
-  * **Membership Working Group:** identifies the bag for the membership working group.
+  * `membership`: identifies the bag for the membership working group.
-  * **Storage Working Group:** identifies the bag for the storage working group.
+  * `storage`: identifies the bag for the storage working group.
-  * **Bandwidth Working Group:** identifies the bag for the bandwidth working group.
+  * `bandwidth`: identifies the bag for the bandwidth working group.
-  * **Content Directory Working Group:** identifies the bag for the content directory working group.
+  * `content`: identifies the bag for the content directory working group.
-  * **Forum Working Group:** identifies the bag for the forum working group
+  * `forum`: identifies the bag for the forum working group
-  * **Operations Working Group Alfa, Beta, Gamma:** each identifies the bag for the corresponding operations working group.
+  * `operations_alpha`, `operations_beta` ...: each identifies the bag for the corresponding operations working group.
-* **Dynamic:** A _dynamic bag id_ identifies one of the dynamic, so not built in, bags in the system, and it comes in one of the following subvarieties:
+* `dynamic`: a _dynamic bag id_ identifies one of the dynamic, so not built in, bags in the system, and it comes in one of the following subvarieties:
-  * **Member:** has associated membership id and identifies bag for this member.
+  * `member`: has associated membership id and identifies bag for this member.
-  * **Channel:** has associated channel id, and identifies the bag for this channel.
+  * `channel`: has associated channel id, and identifies the bag for this channel.

 ### Bag